 Knowing when to bring in a professional for your finances can feel like a big step.
 It’s not just about tax season; it’s about having a clear, accurate picture of your business’s health every single month.
 If you’re nodding along with any of the situations below, it might be the right time to partner with an accountant.

-Your Business is Growing or Becoming Complex
+Sign #1: Your Business is Getting More Complex

 What started on a simple spreadsheet is now a web of transactions, payroll, and maybe even multiple revenue streams.
 This is a great problem to have—it means you’re succeeding.
 But complexity brings risk.
 If you’re managing inventory, hiring employees, or dealing with sales tax in different locations, your financial picture gets complicated fast.
 While accounting costs are “overhead”—they don’t directly make money—they are essential for your business to grow and accurately track profits.
 A dedicated professional can streamline your business accounting and management, turning that complexity into clarity and giving you a solid foundation to build on.